Tax

 1 / 5

-- The CTA requires most small U.S. businesses to file a Beneficial Ownership Information (BOI) report with FinCEN identifying who owns and controls the company.
+- The Corporate Transparency Act originally required most small U.S. businesses to file a Beneficial Ownership Information (BOI) report with FinCEN identifying who owns and controls the company.

 You might also like